Ripalda/Tandems/README.md

 Random sampling of multijunction photovoltaic efficiencies.
 Jose M. Ripalda

+The main file is tandems.py
+genBins.py imports tandems.py to generate sets of proxy spectra

+Import tandems from the current path or move all files to your standard location for python modules.
+This would be something like ~/.local/lib/python3.6/site-packages/

 <!--Requires doing "pip install json_tricks" before running-->

 Tested with Python 2.7 and 3.6